xygwfxu/IDAGolangHelper/README.md

 # ChangeLog
-Update to IDA v9 beta
+Update to IDA v9 beta & Some logic check to elf/pe file.

 # IDAGolangHelper
 Set of IDA Pro scripts for parsing GoLang types information stored in compiled binary